zjhuntin/django-movies/README.md

 After completing this assignment, you should be able to:

+### Night 1

 * Create a new Django application
 * Translate real-world data to Django models
 * Explain what a database is
 * Explain what a model is
 * Use the Django admin
 * Structure the Django admin to reflect your data

+### Night 2

+* Create regular expressions to map URLs to views
+* Explain what a view is
+* Explain what a template is
+* Design simple views
+* Use basic HTML
+* Extrapolate from basic HTML how to create templates

 ## Details